glert1/Image-Processing-Techniques/README.md

 - **Gaussian Noise**: Adds values from a Gaussian distribution to simulate sensor noise.
 - **Speckle Noise**: Multiplies random noise to simulate granular disturbances.

+## 🤝 Contributing

+Contributions are welcome!
+If you'd like to contribute, please:
+- Fork the repository.
+- Create a feature branch.
+- Submit a pull request.

+---

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).

+---

+## 🙏 Acknowledgments

+- The creators of the public dataset used in this project.
+- Open-source frameworks like TensorFlow and Keras.